League of Legends: Gameplay

 League of Legends is a multiplayer online battle arena (MOBA) game in which the player controls a character ("champion") with a set of unique abilities from an isometric perspective.
-As of 2023, there are over 160 champions available to play.
-Over the course of a match, champions gain levels by accruing experience points (XP) through killing enemies.
+During a match, champions gain levels by accruing experience points (XP) through killing enemies.
 Items can be acquired to increase champions' strength, and are bought with gold, which players accrue passively over time and earn actively by defeating the opposing team's minions, champions, or defensive structures.
 In the main game mode, Summoner's Rift, items are purchased through a shop menu available to players only when their champion is in the team's base.
 Each match is discrete; levels and items do not transfer from one match to another.